Robert C. O'Brien (author)

 Robert Leslie Carroll Conly (January 11, 1918 – March 5, 1973), better known by his pen name Robert C. O'Brien, was an American novelist and a journalist for National Geographic magazine.
-He is best known for his children's novel Mrs. Frisby and the Rats of NIMH (1971), which won the 1972 Newbery Medal.
+He is best known for his children's novel Mrs. Frisby and the Rats of NIMH (1971), which won the Newbery Medal 1972.
 His novel was later adapted to Don Bluth's animated film The Secret of NIMH (1982).

 Early life

 Conly was born in Brooklyn, New York, the third of five children in a wealthy Irish Catholic family.
 With interests in music and literature, Conly entered Williams College in 1935 but left in his second year.
 He then went through a period that he referred to as his "breakdown", briefly working in Albany, New York, before going back to his family in disgrace.
 Although he later studied for a time at Juilliard, he went on to receive his Bachelor of Arts in English at the University of Rochester in 1940.